 The service as very much paring, there was a hustle and bustle in the restaurant, sometimes two servers would have come to be in attendance at a single table.
 There was no planning and flow in the service.
 It was underwhelming because I was looking forward to visiting this place.
 There is no reservation system; it can get annoying if people have to stand at the bar waiting for their table.

 I had three Courses here at the Ark Fish Restaurant:

 the batter of the whitebait was too much thick, and it had a floury taste in it.
 But it was fried to the point of dark colour, where it should not be

 with garlic sauce: the scallops were very much tasty, and the sauce was good as well, but it was not presented that well as it should be.
 The presentation was not great which made the dish look less appetizing.

 the lemon sole was delicate, it lacked something in its taste which should have given it some unique sparing grilled flavor.
 This is the reason it was not tasty to my buds.

 the meringue was in good representation, but the taste was not very much unlike.
 It felt just fine to me.

 I think overall my experience was just fine.
-The things that are necessary to make restaurant rate even three stars include good ambiance and service with good food.
-To me the food was alone was better but the service and ambiance left a sour taste in my mouth.
+The things that are necessary to make the restaurant rate even three stars include good ambience and service with good food.
+To me the food was alone was better but the service and ambience left a sour taste in my mouth.
 They should make their dishes more unique to give them the sparing taste that I felt the lemon sole lacked in my food.
 It was their main dish, and it lacks something that makes it exclusive.
 Along with this, the restaurant should also work on setting their service right accordingly.
-If the noise and brightness are not enough to disfavor the choice of coming here, the service will surely do that.
+If the noise and brightness are not enough to disfavour the choice of coming here, the service will surely do that.